XPRESSyourself/XPRESSpipe/docs/content/count.rst

    * - Optional Arguments
      - Description
-   * - :data:`-count_coding`
-     - Count reads to coding transcripts only (coding reference should be added to the "reference" parent directory)
-   * - :data:`-truncate`
-     - Count reads to truncated reference (truncated reference should be added to the "reference" parent directory)
    * - :data:`-e <experiment_name>`, :data:`--experiment <experiment_name>`
      - Experiment name
    * - :data:`-m <processors>, --max_processors <processors>`